 Program Schedule and Rotations

-PGY-1: The internship year is spent rotating between several different specialties including 2 months of trauma/critical care, 1 month of general surgery, 1 month of vascular surgery, 1 month of endovascular neurosurgery, and 1 month of surgical ICU.
-The remaining 6 months are divided between 3 months of stroke neurology and 3 months on the neurosurgical service.
+PGY-1: The internship year is spent rotating between several different specialties including 1 month of trauma, 1 month plastic surgery, 1 month neurology, 1 month neuropathology/neuroradiology, 1 month otolaryngology/ophthalmology, and 1 month of interventional radiology.
+The remaining 3 months are divided between 3 months of intensive care/critical care training and 3 months on the neurosurgical service.
 During this year, the resident is expected to gain expertise with the neurological exam, differential diagnosis, learn critical care medicine, gain basic surgical skills, and become comfortable with bedside procedures such as ventriculostomy and ICP monitor placement.

 PGY-2: This year is spent as a junior resident of the Tampa General Hospital (TGH) neurosurgery service.
 The primary focus of this year is to be proficient in neurocritical care.
 To this end, the resident will round each morning exclusively in the Neurological ICU on weekdays.
 Call is approximately 1 in 4 and is taken in-house.
 All junior and mid-level residents are included in the call pool.
 During call, the resident is responsible for all in-house and ER consults as well as the care of all patients on the neurosurgical service.
 The resident will frequently assist in the operating room where they are expected to gain experience with exposure and closure of complex cases as well as master more straight-forward procedures such as placement of a ventriculoperitoneal shunt or an evacuation of a subdural hematoma.